-In 2021, after consulting with the SFAB, the Department implemented 15 year-round closures and two seasonal closures in the Central Coast to support FSC access as a result of the Central Coast Collaborative Crab Process (CCCCMP).
+In 2021, the Department implemented 15 year-round closures and two seasonal closures in the Central Coast to support FSC access.
 For more information, see Appendix 2: Recreational Harvest Plan.

 The Department and commercial harvesters remain concerned about unauthorized fishing activities, particularly in Areas I and J. This includes the selling of illegal crab that is either undersized, female and/or having a soft-shell.
 These activities affect the sustainability of the resource, and impacts market access and prices.